 A number of classes and workshops are available for postdocs at Stony Brook through the academic departments, the Office of Postdoctoral Affairs and its unit of the Graduate School, Graduate and Postdoctoral Professional Development, as well as other offices on campus.

-Communicating Science: The Office of Postdoctoral Affairs has a special arrangement with the Alan Alda Center for Communicating Science to offer postdocs registration in their communicating science classes free of charge, although spaces are limited each semester.
+Communicating Science courses: The Office of Postdoctoral Affairs has a special arrangement with the Alan Alda Center for Communicating Science to offer postdocs registration in their communicating science classes free of charge and for 0 credits.
+Spaces are limited each semester.
 Postdocs may only sign up for one class per semester, and must sign up through the Office of Postdoctoral Affairs during regular course registration.

 Who is In-State vs. Out-of-State?

 - In-state: Domestic postdocs and international H1-B postdocs who have resided in New York State for one year.

 - Out-of-state: Postdocs who have resided in New York for less than a year and all international postdocs on J-1 and F-1/OPT visas.
 J-1 and F-1/OPT postdocs must also pay a $100 international services fee in addition to the aforementioned costs.

 Postdoc employees are eligible for limited tuition assistance.
 State employee postdocs may also be eligible for an additional benefit through the UUP.
 The course must be at a SUNY campus and job-related.
 Eligible postdocs must be full-time employee.